Carehub.info Supporting Compassionate Communities

 Our MD, Tracey Palmer, came from a career spanning 25 years of management accounting and IT in industry.
 Realising she had a desire to help people and use her skills and qualifications, she applied to the NHS to be a Practice Manager at a wonderful practice in Chester.
-After a very enjoyable few years in the role, three things became apparent to her :
+After more than three very enjoyable few years in the role, three things became apparent to her :

 The NHS is under enormous pressure, with overworked GPs, clinicians and Practice staff at the front line.